Azure/AppConfiguration/releaseNotes/AzureDevOpsPipelineExtension.md

 The Azure App Configuration extension in Azure DevOps pipeline has been published to [Azure DevOps marketplace](https://marketplace.visualstudio.com/items?itemName=AzureAppConfiguration.azure-app-configuration-task&ssr=false#overview).
 The version of the Azure App Configuration task being used will print to the console when the task is executed:

 ![sample](pictures/AzureDevOpsExtensionVersionSample.PNG)

+### v3.3.16 - February, 16 2021
+* Fixed incorrect tooltip help messages for task parameters in task editor UI [#447](https://github.com/Azure/AppConfiguration/issues/447)
+* Updated error message when certificate based authentication is used to indicate that it is not supported.

 ### v3.2.16 - December, 10 2020
 * Updated the readme